 If paid as a dependant’s pension the benefits are also free from tax other than any income tax due from the beneficiary.

-With a QROPS regardless of whether the member has started taking benefits (on or after age 55) or not, dependent on how the pension is structured there ‘may’ be no income tax charge imposed on the payment of a lump sum to the member’s dependants on death providing they have been non-resident for at least 5 complete tax years.
+With a QROPS regardless of whether the member has started taking benefits (on or after age 55) or not, dependent on how the pension is structured there ‘may’ be no income tax charge imposed on the payment of a lump sum to the member’s dependants on death providing they have been non-resident for at least 5 complete tax years and remain non-resident until the point of death.

 The new rules, which apply to death benefits paid out after April 6th 2015 irrespective of the date of death, greatly alter the death benefits on UK pensions.